Las Vegas shooting highlights why fake news thrives

 Sadly, I got a stark reminder the next day of how ideology filters the information we receive.

-While I was shocked to find my friends -- all left-leaning -- open to 9/11 conspiracy theories, plenty of research exists into how we make decisions and simplify information through preexisting narratives and intuitive thinking.
+While I was shocked to find my friends -- all left-leaning -- open to 9/11 conspiracy theories, plenty of research exists on how we make decisions and simplify information through pre-existing narratives and intuitive thinking.
 There's a precedent for your political opinions making you vulnerable to lies.
 Political scientist Brendan Nyhan in 2011 found that just over 40 percent of Democrats believed 9/11 was an inside job.
-Almost the same percentage of Republicans believed President Barack Obama was born outside of the US.
+Almost the same percentage of Republicans believed President Barack Obama was born outside the US.

 The evidence for the 9/11 Truther movement, or at least the "evidence" I heard on Saturday, is pretty thin.
 To believe any of it, you have to harbour an extreme distrust or dislike of the government.
 Conspiracy theories aren't really about evidence, they're usually about playing off fear and suspicion.